Help your child stay safe and smart online

 Lots of websites have their own reporting tools where cyberbullying can be reported: see Childnet's How to make a report webpage.

 If you have concerns about your child’s online safety it is important you know who to report it to.

-Childnet provides full details at www.childnet.com/resources/how-to-make-a-report, including:
+Childnet provides full details on their How to make a report webpage, including:

 - links to reporting tools on popular sites such as Facebook and YouTube